38th International Piano Competition

 The documentation submitted by the participant will be confidential and handled with the utmost discretion.

 The registration of participants will be made in strict order of arrival of the inscriptions.

-If the maximum number of contestants (70 participants) is completed, the organization reserves the right of admission of applications arrived once covered the quota and will select candidates in view of their "resume" and an audiovisual recording of a work at his/her choice of 10 minutes approximately.
-The recording shall be sent with the registration form.
+If the maximum number of contestants (70) is reached, the organization reserves the right of admission for applications received after the quota has been filled.
+It will then select candidates on the basis of their CV and an audiovisual recording of a work of approximately 10 minutes which may be freely chosen by the applicant and is recommended to be included with the registration form.

 2. Competition Development

 The competition will be held at the Victoria Theatre, located 19 Pizarro Street – ground-floor, right, Madrid.
 (See maps)